Drlijiaqi/MFG-DETR/README.md

 **The paper is about to be published in Automation in Construction, and we are currently organizing the code, which will be released in April 2026.**

-We are currently finalizing the code organization.
-Once the paper is accepted, we will upload the following:
-* Complete source code for MFG-DETR.
-* Training and inference scripts.

 ## 🛠️ Environment

 [cite_start]The model was developed and tested under the following environment: